achterberg/slack-notify/README.md

   * Optional: Enter a name of an icon to be posted with the message.
 This can be one of the built-in Slack icons or use [custom icon names](https://my.slack.com/customize/emoji).
 If nothing is entered the default is a Slack icon.
   * Optional: Enter the URL to a publically sharable URL for an image file that will be displayed inside a message attachment.
 Slack currently supports the following formats: GIF, JPEG, PNG, and BMP.
   * Optional: Enter the file path to a local file to upload to Slack.

+## Back-end info
+* The plugin uses the Slack incoming webhook integration [API](https://api.slack.com/incoming-webhooks).
+* The plugin uses an URL shortener to shorten the image URL.
+The script runs through several shortener websites to do this, but bit.ly requires an access token to work.
+The file plugin.py needs to edited to include your token if you want to use that service.
+* The plugin will attempt to get your user information from Slack to fill in the channels available in your team and to retrieve your username.
+Turning on debugging mode will expose your Slack user credentials (including ID, username, user icon, user color, real name, status and email address) in the Indigo log.

 ## Dependencies
 Indigo plugins (the IOM and SDK) use Python 2.5